bilelmoussaoui/Authenticator/README.md

 ## Credits

-- Applications/Websites database are from [twofactorauth](https://github.com/2factorauth/twofactorauth), by 2factorauth team
+- Database for applications/websites from [twofactorauth](https://github.com/2factorauth/twofactorauth), by the 2factorauth team